mxjp/gluon/README.md

 # Security
 Gluon itself does not provide any method of rendering HTML directly and is therefore safe from XSS vulnerabilities unless you manually render HTML or set the **innerHTML** property.
+This also means that any external input should never be used as attribute name.

 ```tsx
 import { mount } from "@mxjp/gluon";